mila-iqia/milabench/docs/Contributing/recipes.rst

             user: username

-2. Use ``milabench docker`` to suggest the command to use to execute the benchmark
+2. Use ``milabench tools container`` to suggest the command to use to execute the benchmark

 .. code-block:: bash

    cp system.yaml /tmp/workspace/data/system.yaml
-   milabench docker --system system.yaml
+   milabench tools container --system system.yaml

 .. code-block::